marbl/canu/documentation/source/tutorial.rst

       If yes, sequence was detected as a repeat based on graph topology or read overlaps to other sequences.

    suggestCircular
       If yes, sequence is likely circular.
-The GFA file includes the CIGAR sequence for the overlap.
+The fasta def line includes the non-redundant coordinates

 GRAPHS

 Canu versions prior to v1.9 created a GFA of the contig graph.
 However, as noted at the time, the GFA format cannot represent partial overlaps between contigs (for more details see the discussion of general edges on the `GFA2 <https://github.com/GFA-spec/GFA-spec/blob/master/GFA2.md>`_ page).
 Because Canu contigs are not compatible with the GFA format, <prefix>.contigs.gfa has been removed.

-<prefix>.unitigs.gfa
-  Since the GFA format cannot represent partial overlaps, the contigs are split at all such overlap junctions into unitigs.
-The unitigs capture non-branching subsequences within the contigs and will break at any ambiguity (e.g. a haplotype switch).

-<prefix>.unitigs.bed
-  The position of each unitig in a contig.
+Prior to Canu v2.1, contigs split at overlap junctions were output as unitigs.
+However, these graphs often would be missing edges and be over-fragmented (split where there is no ambiguity).
+Thus <prefix>.unitigs.fasta and <prefix.unitigs.gfa have been removed.

 METADATA

 The layout provides information on where each read ended up in the final assembly, including contig and positions.
 It also includes the consensus sequence for each contig.

-<prefix>.contigs.layout, <prefix>.unitigs.layout
+<prefix>.contigs.layout
   (undocumented)

-<prefix>.contigs.layout.readToTig, <prefix>.unitigs.layout.readToTig
+<prefix>.contigs.layout.readToTig
-  The position of each read in a contig (unitig).
+  The position of each read in a contig.

   The file looks like::